Kevin Nolan (Gaelic footballer)

 Kevin Nolan (born 19 September 1988) is a Gaelic footballer who formerly played for Kilmacud Crokes and the Dublin county team.

 On the field of play, Nolan won a Sigerson Cup with DCU; an All-Ireland Senior Club Football Championship with Kilmacud Crokes; a National Football League and All-Ireland Senior Football Championship with Dublin, winning the man of the match award for his performance in the final of the latter.

 Early life

-Nolan was raised in the Dún Laoghaire–Rathdown suburb of Monkstown.
+Nolan was raised in Monkstown, Dublin.
 He attended Holly Park for his education.
 He played association football with St Joseph's Boys in Sallynoggin.
 English association football clubs Leicester City and Blackburn Rovers expressed an interest and invited him to go to England for trials.
 He left that sport due to making progress with the Dublin minor football team.

 Playing career

 Club

 Nolan won the 2008 Dublin Senior Football Championship with Kilmacud Crokes.
 He then won a Leinster Senior Club Football Championship, Dublin Division One AFL and the All-Ireland Senior Club Football Championship.

 He played his last game with Crokes in 2018, when he moved to County Monaghan and began playing for Cremartin.